 At the present time we are not in possession of all of the information to apply ASC 805-10 to these Proforma financial statements and will not be in possession of such information until we have established a fair value of the net assets purchased.
-Therefore, for the purposes of preparing these Proforma financial statements we have established an estimated fair value of the equities being offered in this transaction as of October 30, 2009, the effective date of the Merger, and have assigned values in excess of the net assets being acquired, as of the respective date of each Proforma period, to goodwill.
-We have engaged financial consultants to provide the Company with fair values of all net assets being acquired and we will assign fair values to all net assets acquired and determine any goodwill that has been acquired as a result of these transactions.
+Therefore, for the purposes of preparing these Proforma financial statements we have established an estimated fair value of the equities being offered in this transaction as of October 30, 2009, the effective date of the Merger, and have assigned values in excess of the net assets being acquired, as of the respective date of each Proforma period, to goodwill and other intangible assets not yet identified.
+We have engaged financial consultants to provide the Company with fair values of all net assets being acquired and we will assign fair values to all net assets acquired and determine any goodwill and other intangible assets that have been acquired as a result of these transactions.
 We expect that the fair value of current assets and remaining machinery and equipment will approximate the book value of these assets and that the excess of purchase price over net deficit will be assigned to goodwill and intangible assets including patents and trademarks, customer lists, in process research and development and any non-compete clauses.
 The useful lives of these intangible assets are expected to range between 5 years and 49 years based on the useful lives of the various assets.